ironArray/Caterva2/README.md

 ### The command line client

-Now that we have the services running, we can start using a script (called `cat2cli`) that talks to the subscriber.
-Now, in another shell, let's list all the available roots in the system:
+Now that the services are running, we can use the `cat2cli` client to talk to the subscriber.
+In another shell, let's list all the available roots in the system:

 ```sh
 cat2cli roots